stevecohenfr/EurekaPackager/README.md

     $ <path/to/scrips>/EurekaPackager.sh -c=c123 -m=atag -c=c5654789 -m=Create

-The branch option can only be used once.
+The branch option can be used several times.
 Any commit or message options will be ignored.
+For example

-    $ <path/to/scrips>/EurekaPackager.sh -b -c=c123 -m=atag -c=c5654789 -m=Create
+    $ <path/to/scrips>/EurekaPackager.sh -b -c=c123 -m=atag -c=c5654789 -m=Create -b=fix

 will have same result as

-    $ <path/to/scrips>/EurekaPackager.sh -b
+    $ <path/to/scrips>/EurekaPackager.sh -b -b=fix

 and will get the differences between the current branch and the branch set in 'origin_branch' parameter in config.yml